revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/11-HttpClient.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-The front-end of applications communicates with back-end services to get or send the data over HTTP protocol using either XMLHttpRequest interface or fetch API .
-This communication is done in Angular with the help of `HttpClient`.
+The front-end of applications communicates with back-end services to get or send the data over HTTP protocol using either XMLHttpRequest interface or fetch API .This communication is done in Angular with the help of `HttpClient`.

 </blockquote>
 </details>

 ---

-3. List some `HttpClient` methods provided by the angular framework.
+3.List some `HttpClient` methods provided by the angular framework.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)